ibm-cloud-docs/EventStreams/messagehub104.md

 <!--
 23/04/18 - Karen: following info on production in messagehub084
 -->

-# How to migrate the Kafka client from 0.9.X to 0.10.X or 0.11.X
+## Migrating a Kafka client from 0.9.X or 0.10.X to later client versions
 {: #kafka_migrate notoc}

 If you're using the Java clients, you can use the publicly available Kafka clients at 0.10 or later.
 You are strongly encouraged to move from 0.9.X to the latest 0.10.X or 0.11.X version (we support all newer versions).

+### Migrating a Kafka client from 0.9.X, 0.10.0.X, or 0.10.1.X to later versions
 Complete the following steps:

 1. Delete the {{site.data.keyword.messagehub}} login jar module.
 2. Change your <code>jaas.conf</code> file to the following: